jkennel/hydrorecipes/README.md

 -   based on [R6](https://r6.r-lib.org)

--   focus is on long datasets (millions of rows)
+-   focus on long datasets (millions of rows)

--   attention to memory usage
+-   focus on memory usage

--   attention to speed
+-   focus on speed

 -   steps tailored to groundwater applications